 - azilsartan (Edarbi)

 - candesartan (Atacand)

 - telmisartan (Micardis)

 - valsartan (Diovan)

-- have high blood pressure that hasn’t responded well to ACE inhibitors
+- high blood pressure that doesn’t respond well to ACE inhibitors

 Side effects of ARBs include:

 - high potassium levels